 In August of 1955, Emmett’s great uncle Mose Wright visited Emmett and his mother from Mississippi.
 In order to visit with his cousins, Emmett begged his mom to let him go with his Uncle Mose back to Mississippi.
 Mamie was wary of letting her son visit in the South without her, but eventually she agreed to it.
 On August 20th, she drove him to the train station and Emmett boarded the southbound train to Money, Mississippi.
 It was the last time she saw him alive.

 On August 24th, Emmett headed to Bryant’s Grocery and Meat Market with several other teenagers for refreshments after a long day of picking cotton in the hot sun (the community was full of farms and sharecroppers).
 The store was owned by Roy and Carolyn Bryant, a white couple.
 While buying some candy, Emmett allegedly whistled at Carolyn Bryant.
-According to her Emmett had “grabbed her, made lewd advances, and then wolf-whistled at her as he sauntered out.”
+According to Bryant, Emmett had “grabbed her, made lewd advances, and then wolf-whistled at her as he sauntered out.”

 Much, much later Mrs. Bryant admitted that her alternative account of their encounter was false.
+Regardless, her lies had a deadly effect on Emmett and his family.

-The two assailants drove Till 75 miles throughout the night in search of a cliff to throw him off of, but eventually brought Till to a barn on J.W.’s brother farm.
+The assailants drove Till 75 miles throughout the night in search of a cliff to throw him off of, but eventually brought Till to a barn on J.W.’s brother farm.
 Over the course of several hours they beat Emmett bloody and unrecognizable, gouging out one of his eyes during the night.
 Next, they brought him to the bank of the Tallahatchie River, stripped him naked, and shot him in the head with a .45 caliber pistol.
 After killing him, they tied his lifeless body to a 75-pound cotton-gin fan they stole earlier and threw him into the river.

 Three days after his abduction, Till’s swollen and disfigured body was found by two boys fishing in the Tallahatchie River.
 The FBI report on the incident states the following: